 The are many advantages to squatting during pregnancy, and some of the most notable benefits include:

 - Can relieve pain and pressure on your back.

 - Versatile exercise that can be done anywhere, without equipment (if using only body-weight).

-- Squatting during labor and delivery can open your pelvis and therefore help your baby’s descent.
+- Doing this exercise during labor and delivery can open your pelvis and therefore help your baby’s descent.

-We recently covered that pregnant women can deadlift throughout their pregnancy, but what about squats?
+We recently covered that pregnant women can deadlift throughout their pregnancy, but what about squatting?

 For most women the answer is the same as with deadlifts and the same with lifting weights in general – provided you make a few modifications where necessary, it should be safe to squat during your first, second and third trimesters.

 The thing to always keep in mind is that as your pregnancy progresses and your bump grows in size, you will need to make room for your belly (especially in your third trimester).